rafaelsetragni/awesome_notifications/README.md

 <br>

-## How to send Push Notifications using Firebase Cloud Messaging (FCM)
+## How to send Push Notifications using Firebase Cloud Messaging plugin (FCM)

 To send a notification using Awesome Notifications and FCM Services, you need to send a POST request to the address https://fcm.googleapis.com/fcm/send.
 Due to limitations on Android and iOS, you should send a empty **notification** field and use only the **data** field to send your data, as bellow: